ifireball/jenkins.py-wiki/Getting-Started-With-Python-Plugins.md

 If you need to save some data, use for it your Java class or most likely its descriptor.
 Just create public fields in a Java class and access them by the `extension` variable.
 Descriptors have `save()` and `load()` methods for the data persistence control.
 Some extension classes like builders are saved automatically.
 You will probably need another fields for data mining from the UI (set by Stapler's @DataBoundConstructor).
 See [Existing Python Plugins](https://github.com/jenkinsci/jenkins.py/wiki/Existing-Python-Plugins) for an inspiration.

 ## FAQ
-*  Q: Can I combine Java and Python implementations?
+*  _Q: Can I combine Java and Python implementations?_
    A: Sure, you can implement some methods in Python and others in Java.
 Remember that the Java implementation overrides the Python implementation.
-*  Q: What modules can I import in associated Python scripts?
+*  _Q: What modules can I import in associated Python scripts?_
    A: You can import any of [standard Jython modules](http://www.jython.org/docs/library/indexprogress.html).
 You can also import another Python scripts and libraries from your project's _src/main/python_ folder.
 You can even import all [Jenkins packages and classes](http://javadoc.jenkins-ci.org/) and work with them like they are normal Python objects.
+*  _Q: How can I package, test and release my Python plugin?_
+   A: Just simply use Maven for that:
+    ```bash
+    # package
+    mvn package
+    # run and test
+    mvn hpi:run
+    # release
+    mvn release:prepare release:perform
+    ```

 ## Known issues
 *  _Types of the terminal plugin are not visible in Python scripts._